rayalois22/ictlife-mms/README.md

-# README for ictlife-mms
+# ictlife-mms

-This application is hosted on Heroku and can be accessed using the url https://ictlife-mms.herokuapp.com/
+This application is hosted on <a href="https://heroku.com">Heroku</a> and can be accessed using the url: https://ictlife-mms.herokuapp.com/
+The code for this application is available on <a href="https://github.com/rayalois22/ictlife-mms">Github</a>

 In order to build and run it on a different envireonment, you will need the following:
     1. Python-3.x